 Do you ever wonder what they mean?
 We do.
 And the answers are as varied as the works.
 Some pieces suggest multiple storylines, not surprisingly, since they are works of art.

-Ironically, this worldwide phenomenon began in Brooklyn, New York in the 1970’s where Tom lived at the time.
+Ironically, this worldwide phenomenon began in Brooklyn, New York in the 1970’s.
 This was an era, like now, of great civil unrest in the United States.
-Images of Graffiti laden subway cars are still emblazoned in his memories.
+Images of Graffiti laden subway cars are still emblazoned throughout New York.

 Why do Graffiti artists bomb subway cars?
 They want maximum exposure.
 Millions of people see these cars.

 To the contrary, some local governments commission or invite artists to create public art murals.
-Vancouver, British Columbia and Chapel Hill, North Carolina, are two cities that do this.
+Vancouver, British Columbia and Chapel Hill, North Carolina, are two cities that commission public art works.

 Vancouver holds an art festival every year inviting renowned artists from around the world to paint their works on structures in various areas of the city.
 Many murals are in the Mount Pleasant area of Vancouver.